linrongda/tencent-cdn-action/README.md

 * `TENCENT_SECRET_ID`
 * `TENCENT_SECRET_KEY`

-You can get these like: [Create a sub-user to obtain Tencent Cloud API keys](https://ohttps.com/docs/cloud/tcloud/cdn) (You can select only `QcloudCDNFullAccess`.)
+You can get these like: [Create a sub-user to obtain Tencent Cloud API keys](https://ohttps.com/docs/cloud/tcloud/cdn) (You can select only `QcloudCDNFullAccess` or `QcloudTEOFullAccess` .)

-**Attention**: Make sure the Tencent Cloud account you use has the `QcloudCDNFullAccess` permissions!
+**Attention**: Make sure the Tencent Cloud account you use has the `QcloudCDNFullAccess` or `QcloudTEOFullAccess` permissions!

 ---